 Long time ago, Vietnam was a country half-wild, half-cultured, infested with wild beasts that cohabitated with men in deep caves in the forest.
 Lived then a young man named Lạc Long Quân intelligent and endowed with extraordinary powers.
 In his vein flowed a bloodstream mixed with the blood of the Dragons form Bách Việt country.
 During his travels through mountains and valleys, he arrived at a maritime region of southeast Lac Việt.
 Seeing the population decimated by a marine monster, he took a spear that he got red hot in fire and threw in the mouth of the monster killing it.
-He cut its body in three pieces which he threw into three different places that received three geographical names: the head became a mountain named Cầu Dầu Sơn, the body Cầu Dầu Thủy and the tail the name of Bạch Long Vỹ.
+He cut its body in three pieces which he threw into three different places that received three geographical names: the head was in a mountain named Cầu Dầu Sơn, the body in another mountain Cầu Dầu Thủy and the tail in the islet called Bạch Long Vỹ.

 Lạc Long Quân and Âu Cơ